ED2: Environment Dynamics Decomposition World Models for Continuous Control: Experiments

 In this section, we further investigate whether the model error is reduced when combined with \alg.
-We conduct an environment modeling experiment on the same dataset (which is collected in the MBRL training process) and record the model error.
-Since the policy keeps update in the MBRL training process, the dataset of MBRL also changes with the updated policy.
-For example, in the MBRL training on the Cheetah task, the model is first trained with the data like \textit{Rolling on the ground} and finally trained with the data like \textit{running with high speed}.
+We conducted an environment-modeling experiment on the same dataset (which is collected in the MBRL training process) and recorded the model error.
+Since the policy keeps update in the MBRL training process, the MBRL dataset also changes with the updated policy.
+For example, in the MBRL training on the Cheetah task, the model is first trained with the data like \textit{Rolling on the ground} and finally trained with the data like \textit{Running with high speed}.
 To simulate the MBRL training process, we implement our dataset by slowly expanding it from 0 to all according to the data generation time.
-This setting can also help to investigate the generalization ability of the model on unfamiliar data (i.e. the data generated by the updated policy).
-We list parts of the result in Figure \ref{model_loss} and the result of other tasks are shown in the appendix.

-Figure \ref{model_loss} shows that \alg-Dreamer has a significantly lower model error in all tasks compared with Dreamer. \alg-Dreamer can also achieve a more stable world model training (i.e. with low variance) on humanoid\_walk and walker\_run tasks.
-We also find that the baseline methods have significantly increasing model error on humanoid\_walk and walker\_run tasks, but for \alg-methods, the increase is much smaller.
+This setting can also help to investigate the generalization ability of the model on unfamiliar data (i.e., the data generated by the updated policy).
+We list the results in \cref{fig:model error}. \cref{fig:model error} shows that \alg-Dreamer has a significantly lower model error in all tasks compared with Dreamer. \alg-Dreamer can also achieve a more stable world model training (i.e. with low variance) and on significantly increasing model error humanoid\_walk and walker\_run tasks.
+The comparison of model error of MBPO and \alg-MBPO in the \cref{fig:model error} also proves that \alg can reduce the model errors when combined with MBRL methods.
 We hypothesize that \alg produces a reasonable network structure; as the dataset grows, \alg-methods can generalize to the new data better.
 This property is significant in MBRL since the stable and accurate model prediction is critical for policy training.
-We also provide the model error comparison of MBPO and \alg-MBPO in the appendix, which also proves that \alg can reduce the model errors when combine with MBRL methods.